Carniriv: Orientation

 Rivers State is known as the land of a thousand masquerades.
-With a fine variety of spoken languages, numbering over 300, it is easy to discern the beauty in the diversity of its peoples.
-The ancient and enduring civilizations, quite simply draw attention to the richness and immense significance of the collective heritage of the Rivers people.
-Simply put, we are a microcosm of the macrocosm, a Nigeria (with all of its cultural and ethnic diversity) within Nigeria.
-This, in essence, is at the core of the philosophy and guiding principle of Carniriv: The Port Harcourt Carnival.
+The State contains over 300 dialects and multiple ethnic groups.

+The event incorporates the heritage of the various ethnic groups in Rivers State.

 Events

 Garden City Freestyle Parade

-The carnival here enters its final day, and the hype and excitement are building to a crescendo.
-Glamour, style, and pageantry all fuse into one fine artistic blend in a contemporary cultural procession through the streets of Port Harcourt.
+The final day features a cultural procession through Port Harcourt involving various bands.

 Traditionally, six bands participate in this procession, with 5 bands (namely: Jubilee, Liberation, Dynamic, Fusion, and Treasure) all wrapped-up in fervent competition.

 International Heritage Parade

 In true carnival style, contingents from the 23 LGAs engage a procession along a predefined route through the streets of Port Harcourt- showcasing enthralling dances and masquerade displays as they do so.
 All of these performances are embedded in colouful floats adorned with impressive icons.
-This year, the Heritage Parade goes international with the inclusion of troupes from Malaysia and South Africa as honorary participants.
+This year, the Heritage Parade included troupes from Malaysia and South Africa as participants.

 Kids Carnival

-This carnival strongly reflects the importance attached to children in Carniriv, and by extension tourism development, in Rivers State.

-The Children’s Carnival is designed as a mini-procession, commencing at the Elekahia playground and culminating in Liberation Stadium (Elekahia) - where children will be treated to a carnival full of fun, refreshments, leisure, and unrestrained entertainment befitting an icebreaker event in anticipation of the grand opening of Carniriv 2012.
+The festival includes a dedicated Kids Carnival section.

+The Children's Carnival is a procession from the Elekahia playground to Liberation Stadium.